itsacoyote/web3-toolkit/docs/useful-commands.md

 Collection of commands to help with development, debugging, etc.

+## Creating new projects

+Currently just using the `npm create vite@latest` where I can when setting up new projects in the /packages and /playground directories.

 ## ESLint

 The `@eslint/config-inspector` is really helpful in visualizing the eslint configuration.